hyperledger-archives/fabric/sdk/node/README.md

    });
 }

 // Enroll the web app and set it as the registrar to register and enroll
 // web app users.
-function enrollRegistrar(userName,cb) {
+function enrollRegistrar(userName,password,cb) {
    // Get the "WebAppAdmin" user, which is already registered because
    // it is listed in fabric/membersrvc/membersrvc.yaml.
    chain.getUser(userName, function (err, user) {
       if (err) return cb(err);
       // Enroll with the one-time password listed in membersrvc.yaml.
-      // If the user has already been registered, user.enroll does
+      // If the user has already been registered, user.enroll recognizes
-      // not throw an error.
-It keeps this state in the KeyValStore. var pw = "DJY27pEnl16d";
+      // and handles it appropriately.
       user.enroll(pw,function(err) {
          if (err) return cb(err);
-         // Successfully enrolled WebAppAdmin, so set it as the
+         // Successfully enrolled the user, so set it as the
          // registrar to register & enroll other users. chain.setRegistrar(user);
          return cb();